Simon-Fuhaoyuan/pointformer-alfred/README.md

-# 3D Object Detection with Pointformer
+# VG-TAMP: Visually-Grounded Task-and-Motion Planning in 3D Household Environments

 This repository contains the code for the paper VG-TAMP: Visually-Grounded Task-and-Motion Planning in 3D Household Environments.